 If you would like to chat live via your computer with one of MSAA’s trained professionals, learn more about our online MS Chat feature.

 Individuals with MS, care partners, family members, and friends are invited to call or email MSAA's Helpline.
-Consultants are there to listen, provide reassurance and encouragement, answer questions, and link individuals to appropriate services.
+Specialists are there to listen, provide reassurance and encouragement, answer questions, and link individuals to appropriate services.

 MSAA is also pleased to offer a blog, MS Conversations featuring timely, interactive discussions of topics important to the entire MS community.